 Muni Elevators Modernization

-LATEST UPDATE: Castro Street Elevator Closed for Upgrades
+LATEST UPDATE: Castro Westbound Platform Elevator Closed for Upgrades

 The planned upgrade is part of the Muni Elevator Safety Modernization Project that is upgrading 12 Metro elevators with modern, state-of-the-art technology.
 The elevators are being upgraded with a new, stainless steel cab, doors, hardware, hydraulics and an operating panel that is connected to an electronic monitoring system that will track escalators and elevators 24-hours a day for operating issues.

 This will greatly improve accessibility and convenience, especially for wheelchair users, seniors, and others with disabilities who benefit from elevator access.
 It will also reduce maintenance related service interruptions on elevators in the future.